 - Students must wait well back from the travelled portion of the roadway.

-- Students will wait for the driver's signal after the bus comes to a complete stop before approaching the bus.
+- Students will wait for the driver's signal after the bus comes to a complete stop before approaching the school bus.

 - Students will enter and leave the school bus in an orderly fashion, no pushing.

 - Students will wear clothing suitable for the weather conditions.

 - Students will WALK, not run around school buses and when using the school bus aisle.

 - Students will get seated and stay seated, facing the front of the bus while the bus is in motion.

 - The school bus aisle must remain clear.